neilmiddleton/neilmiddleton.github.com/_posts/2012-01-13-the-procfile-is-your-friend.md

 and so on.

 By declaring each process, and giving it a name, you're able to scale them individually from each other and even turn them off altogether.
+You may have traditional web processes, but you may also have workers, clock processes or more.
+Anything goes here, it's purely up to you.

 ##Development